sktime/enhancement-proposals/steps/25_pytorch_forecasting_dsipts/step.md

 * currently has two layers, a data layer and a model layer
 * data layer = D1 plus D2 plus M (lasagna) = `TimeSeriesDataSet`
 * model layer = T
-* `BaseModel` is similar to C, but assumes data layer
+* `BaseModel` is similar to M, but assumes data layer
 * in particular, there is no uniformization layer for data or models that would cover, e.g., foundation models
 * this also makes the design of very limited extensibility beyond certain decoder/encoder models